-Composer and pianist Joel Forrester talks about where his band The Microscoptic Septet are at currently after their 2017 release.
+An article with Joel Forrester.
+The composer and pianist talks about where his band The Microscoptic Septet are at currently after their 2017 release.
 Photo: Thomas Schaefer / www.ts-fotografik.de

 What we will do with the Micros has been up in the air since we rebanded a few years ago.
 The co-leader lives in Sydney.
 I sometimes refer to us as a zombie band – we reconvene in New York and are alive again.
 We have plans to continue, I think.

 I feel that we are survivors of the 80’s and 90’s era in New York.
 These days there are few venues that can support a band of our size.
 We also used to have more time.
 The high cost of living these days effects a lot on the music scene.